British Aircraft Eagle

 The B.A.
 Eagle was a light aircraft manufactured in the United Kingdom during the 1930s.
 It was a three-seat low-wing monoplane built by the "British Klemm Aeroplane Company" (which later became known as the British Aircraft Manufacturing Co.)
 Production was limited, with 43 aircraft built.

-Design and development
+Development

 The British Klemm Aeroplane Company developed the B.K.1 Eagle, a three-seat light aircraft as a follow-up to the British Klemm Swallow, its licensed copy of the Klemm L.25.
-While similar to the Klemm Kl 32, it was an entirely independent design by G. Handasyde, the chief designer of British Klemm, first flying in early 1934.
-The Eagle was a low-wing wooden monoplane with a retractable undercarriage.
-It had an enclosed cabin for the pilot and two passengers.
-Six of this initial version of the Eagle were built.
+While similar in many respects to the Klemm Kl 32, it was an entirely independent design produced by G. Handasyde, the chief designer of British Klemm.
+It performed its maiden flight in early 1934.
+Six of these initial versions of the Eagle were built.

 As was the case with the Swallow, a revised version was introduced in 1935 when British Klemm was renamed the British Aircraft Manufacturing Co.
 This version, the B.A.
 Eagle II had a revised rudder and a deepened rear fuselage.
 A total of 37 Eagle IIs were built, including a single example fitted with a fixed undercarriage.